Fauna and Flora International: Modern activities

 In the Carpathian Mountains of Romania, Fauna & Flora works to reduce poaching of bears and wolves by reducing conflict between farmers and wildlife.

 Fauna & Flora began work in Myanmar in 2008.
 In 2010, a research team including Fauna & Flora described the Myanmar snub-nosed monkey, a new species.
 Fauna & Flora also conducts sea turtle conservation.
-In 2018, The Guardian published an article claiming that Fauna & Flora was embroiled in a row with ethnic Karen people in Myanmar and indigenous rights groups over plans to protect up to 800,000 acres of pristine forest from poachers, loggers and palm oil companies.
+In 2018, The Guardian published an article claiming that Fauna & Flora was embroiled in a row with ethnic Karen people in Myanmar and indigenous rights groups over plans to protect up to 800,000 acres of forest from poachers, loggers and palm oil companies.
 The initiative was seen as potentially displacing villages from ancestral lands without free, prior and informed consent, and having the potential to jeopardise a ceasefire agreement between the Myanmar government and the Karen National Union, which could lead to further conflict in the area.
-Fauna & Flora responded by asserting that indigenous people are "at the heart" of their work and that any protected area boundaries will not be decided without free, prior and informed consent.
-In 2020, Fauna & Flora were involved in the description of another new primate species, Trachypithecus popa, from Myanmar.
+Fauna & Flora responded by asserting that indigenous people are "at the heart" of their work and that any protected area boundaries would not be decided without free, prior and informed consent.
+In 2020, Fauna & Flora was involved in the description of another new primate species, Trachypithecus popa, from Myanmar.
 There are thought to be around 200 individuals remaining in the wild.

-Fauna & Flora was one of the organisations that successfully campaigned for the banning of microbeads in cosmetic products in the UK in 2019 over concerns that it contributes to marine plastic pollution.
+Fauna & Flora was one of the organisations that campaigned for the banning of microbeads in cosmetic products in the UK in 2019 over concerns that it contributes to marine plastic pollution.

-In 2020, Fauna & Flora called on governments worldwide to adopt a moratorium on all deep sea mining, citing its impact on marine life and launched a campaign calling for $500 billion per year to be invested to protecting wildlife.
-Both campaigns were supported by David Attenborough and the latter was supported by over 130 other organisations.
+In 2020, Fauna & Flora called on governments worldwide to adopt a moratorium on all deep sea mining, citing its impact on marine life and launched a campaign calling for $500 billion per year to be invested in protecting wildlife.